DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Methodology

 \subsection{Dual Graph Subnetwork for Consistency Delving}

-In our \method{}, we adopt a dual graph subnetwork framework to explore graph semantics from complementary edge-centric and path-centric views.
+In our \method{}, we adopt a dual graph subnetwork framework that operates simultaneously on both the source and target graphs to explore graph semantics from complementary edge-centric and path-centric perspectives.
+Since the target graph is entirely unlabeled, while only a portion of the source graph is labeled, this allows us to leverage supervision signals from the labeled nodes in the source graph, enabling the model to learn domain distribution discrepancies between the two graphs, thereby acquiring more accurate topological information for the nodes in the target graph~\citep{zhao2024domain, zhang2024decoupled,SGDA}.
 By leveraging complementary topological information, DELTA is able to better identify candidate nodes with more complicated topological information on the target graph, which can then be used for active learning.